Supplier Quality Requirements

 g) Signature of the authorized mill and/or distributor representative, as applicable.

-Supplier must validate the accuracy of the Certificate of Conformance(s) and/or test reports and ensure that the data is in compliance to the applicable material specifications and/or product requirements.
+Supplier must validate the accuracy of the Certificate of Conformance(s) and/or test reports and ensure that the data complies to the applicable material specifications and/or product requirements.

 Supplier must identify the frequency of tests based on the raw material operational risk level.